skarlekar/smart-quora/README.md

 This will create the necessary code in the _hello_bna_ directory.

+ 2. Create a subdirectory called _dist_ inside the new _hello_bna_ directory and change
- 2. Create an archive by providing the type of archive as _directory
+ 3. Create an archive by providing the type of archive as _dir_ and pointing to the parent directory.

 ## Installing SmartQuora